“Captain! Blue Team’s pinned down. They can’t flank.”

 He could live with that chance and took one with a handful of water.

-He thought about crying out but resisted.
+He thought about calling out but resisted.
 More reconnaissance first.

 Surveying the sitting room from the doorway, the exercise machine was to his right, next were the locked door, a wardrobe and, in the far corner, an armoire.
-At his left hand was an end table with a sturdy lamp.
+At his left hand stood an end table sporting an ornamental lamp.
 Next was the sofa, angled toward a TV in the armoire.

 Pressing his better ear against the wall, he heard two workmen, maybe more, and one of them laughed easily.

 The perimeter wall felt too solid to be in a home or non-commercial building.
 He fetched the lamp and scratched the wall.
 It showed drywall beneath paint that seemed dry but fresh.
 He put the lamp back.

 “Good morning, Doctor Little.”

 The thin, raspy voice startled him, and he knocked the lamp.
 “I’m sorry,” the voice added.
 “I wanted to avoid that, but I suppose giving you a start was inevitable.
 How’re you feeling?”